Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 * operators + += etc. see pic.h/cpp
 * use exceptions?
 * serialization of matrix
-* buttons for display zoom to use disply with one hand
 * auto-zoom on show image
 * Look at ToDos in Source-Code and change to // IP if appliable
 * implement move-constructor and move-operator -> copy from cImage and remove afterwards -> test, that the move-constructor and move-operator are called, when possible